TadPath/PUMA/Electronics/PUMA_Lite/PUMA_Lite_HowTo.md

 * ON/Off rectangular rocker switch, 10A/125V or 6A/250V, SPST type.
 Dimensions: Flange (2.05 cm x 1.5 cm), body size (1.8 cm x 1.15 cm) with 0.48 cm wide connector lugs.
 Switch body height below flange 1.05 cm and connector lug height 0.85 cm.
 * One 9v PP3-type battery snap connectors with 150 mm leads
 * A power supply: Either a 9v battery (type 6LR61 PP3) or a mains regulated power adapter that can put out 9 volts regulated DC and at least 1 amp of current with a PP3 connector.
 * Solderable spade connectors with insulator covers of sizes 4.8 mm and 2.8 mm (widths).
+You could forego these and solder all connections instead as an alternative.
 * Scissors, screw driver, long nose pliars, some insulated wire and wire strippers